 WHAT DO WE DO IF THERE IS POOR WEATHER?

 While safety is a top priority at Myrtle Beach Sailing School, having to deal with weather is a part of sailing.
 Your Instructor will evaluate the weather and sea conditions and reserves the right to postpone or cancel your lesson if conditions are not ideal, and will call you if we are unable to sail that day.
 We do not provide refunds, only re-schedules.
 Please contact us regarding any concerns you may have.

 WHAT IS YOUR CANCELLATION/REFUND POLICY?

 A deposit is required for course registration, is considered a commitment and is non-refundable.
+We do understand that sometimes "life gets in the way", and on a case-by-case basis do not mind rescheduling your lesson if needed.
 Please see our Terms & Conditions page regarding cancellations, refunds, and rescheduling.
 Please contact us regarding any other concerns you may have.